Updated on 1/11/2022

 “One thing to keep in mind is that worrying forward does not help the situation.
 Being able to challenge your negative thoughts while at the same time being compassionate to yourself about what is happening will help you get out of the spiral.
 Blaming yourself adds another layer of negative thoughts, while being compassionate shifts the negative thought spiral.
 While it takes practice, you can put up a stop sign to help the negative thought spiral less intensely.”Talkspace therapist Jill E. Daino, LCSW-R

 Get in touch with a professional.

 Not everyone can overcome their catastrophic thinking solo, and that’s okay!
-If you’re struggling to rein in your thoughts, reach out to a therapist for additional help.
+If you’re struggling to rein in your negative thoughts, reach out to a therapist for additional help.